-Internal examinations are administered at the end of Grades 9 and for some subjects at the end of Grade 11.
-During the year internal examinations are given to Grades 10, 11 and 12.
+Internal examinations are administered at the end of Grades 9 and Grade 11.
+During the year internal examinations are given to Grades 10 and 12.
 Students will be tested in a maximum of two subjects per day, and an exam schedule will be in place.
 All students are required to be at school for regular school hours during internal examination periods.
-During external examinations for IGCSE and A Level final exams, Grades 10 and 12 students are given study leave.
-Should any Grade 11 student write an AS exam in May / June, they will be given study leave the day before and the day of the exam.